Airlines hope for return to normal Thursday after FAA outage snarls U.S. travel | Business

 The cause of the problem with a pilot-alerting messaging system was unclear, but U.S. officials said they had so far found no evidence of a cyberattack.
 U.S. Transportation Secretary Pete Buttigieg said an issue with safety messages sent to pilots prompted the outage.
 The "immediate focus is technical, understanding exactly how this happened, why the redundancies and the backups that were built into the system were not able to prevent the level of disruption," Buttigieg said.

-U.S. airline customers have few alternatives.
-Driving distances are too great, and the country's passenger rail network is thin compared to those in other countries.
-A trade group representing the U.S. travel industry, including airlines, called the FAA system failure "catastrophic."
+'CATASTROPHIC' FAILURE U.S. airline customers have few alternatives.
+Driving distances are too great, and the country's passenger rail network is thin compared with those in other countries.
+The U.S. Travel Association, which represents the travel industry including airlines, called the FAA system failure "catastrophic."

-"America's transportation network desperately needs significant upgrades," Geoff Freeman, president of the U.S. Travel Association, said in a statement.
-"We call on federal policymakers to modernize our vital air travel infrastructure."
-The outage appeared to have limited impact on transatlantic routes, with European carriers including Lufthansa, Air France, Iberia and British Airways saying flights are continuing in and out of the United States.
-Virgin Atlantic cautioned some flights might be delayed.

 Package delivery companies FedEx, United Parcel Service and DHL, which rely heavily on planes, said they faced minimal disruptions on Wednesday.
 Separately on Wednesday afternoon, air traffic control manager NAV Canada reported an outage of about 90 minutes in a similar messaging system used in Canada, but said the issue had not caused any flight delays.
 The agency said it did not believe its outage was related to the FAA one, but was investigating.